saqib-saud/LandmarkRemark/README.md

 ## My Choice
 I prefer to apply Clean Architecture ideas to MVVM.
 I've used SOLID design principals to make app testable [further reading](https://blog.cleancoder.com/uncle-bob/2020/10/18/Solid-Relevance.html)

+Utmost care has been taken that each layer follows Law of Demeter.
+Without this law we might end up accidentally coupling layers.

 ### Screaming Architecture
 <img width="277" alt="folder structure" src="https://user-images.githubusercontent.com/400207/102848193-5186ac00-4468-11eb-8d64-f07631752b2c.png">

-You dont have dive deep into the code to understand the architecture of the app.
-The folder structure gives you enough hints to understand the architecture. [futher reading](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html)
+You don't have dive deep into the code to understand the architecture of the app.
+The folder structure gives you enough hints to understand the architecture. [further reading](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html)

 ![layer diagram](https://user-images.githubusercontent.com/400207/102849601-97913f00-446b-11eb-823b-3c1ce535a861.png)

 #### Presentation Layer
-Presentation layer contain UIKit, Mapkit and Location manager references.
-It is tighyly coupled with UIKit.
+Presentation layer contain UIKit, MapKit and Location manager references.
+It is tightly coupled with UIKit.
 All the iOS native frameworks are present in this later

 #### Domain Layer
 The domain layer is meant to be Abstract, General purpose and platform independent.
 It does not contain any reference to firebase or UIKit.
 If we decide to replace presentation layer (i.e. Replace UIKit with SwiftUI) it wont have any impact of Domain later.